A Unified Community Detection, Visualization and Analysis method: Unifying bipartite, directed and unipartite graphs

 It may seem futile to perform such a transformation from a unipartite graph to a bipartite one in order to find communities in unipartite graphs given that for computing bipartite graph partitioning, we have already made the extension into unipartite graphs using their (symmetric) adjacency matrix.
 This transformation is nonetheless worthwhile for several reasons.
 First, when appearing twice, nodes should be associated with their clones.
 If the resulting communities do not display this property, i.e. a node's clone lies in another community, then the original matrix is not symmetric and can be considered as the adjacency matrix of a directed graph.
 This conclusion has been applied to the human brain tractography data clustering, which will be described in the experimental section below.

 Conversely, if we are sure that the original adjacency matrix is symmetric, then a result where all nodes are associated with their clones in the same communities would be a good indicator of the quality of the clustering algorithm and moreover provides the opportunity to compare our bipartite graph approach with other unipartite graph strategies.
-This is also a method we introduced into our experiment (see the karate application below) for the purpose of verifying the validity of results.
+This is also a method we introduced into our experiment (see the karate and other applications below) for the purpose of verifying the validity of results.

 Lastly, the most important benefit consists of building overlapping communities and ownership functions for unipartite graphs using the method explained in Section \ref{sec4} below.
-Although transforming unipartite graphs into bipartite graphs requires more computation, it also provides considerable information, which justifies its application in a variety of contexts.
+Although transforming unipartite graphs into bipartite graphs requires more computation, it also provides considerable information opening the way to semantic interpretation, which justifies its application in a variety of contexts.